ruizhideng/wgs_pipeline/README.md

 # 4. The result of high-quality VCFs are stored at ${work_dir}/result/gatk/VCF

-# Platypus call variant, assume you already get sorted.bam files by this pipeline
+# Platypus call variant, assume you already get sorted.bam files by fastq_to_bam.sh

 1. Please download Platypus from https://github.com/RahmanTeamDevelopment/Platypus